Q2 slots filling fast

 First, surface your phone number on every page within one second of load.
 Most local searches end in a phone call, not a form fill.
 If your number is buried below a hero video, you lose.

 Second, prove you exist.
-Photos of your real building, your team, your work — not stock photos.
+Photos of your real building, your team, your work, not stock photos.
 The #1 reason local conversion fails is buyer skepticism: "is this a real company?"
 Solve that visually.

 Third, signal trust through reviews.
 Reviews are the single biggest local conversion driver.
 Embed real Google reviews on every page, not just a "testimonials" tab.
 We see 30-50% conversion lifts when reviews appear above the fold on service pages.
+(See Google's SEO Starter Guidefor the official documentation.)

 Fourth, drive directions or a booking.
 Beyond phone, the next-best CTAs are "get directions" (for foot traffic businesses), "book online" (for service businesses with availability), and "get a quote" (for everyone else).